Nennisiwok/github-workflows/README.md

 # GitHub Workflows for Creating and Publishing Docker Images

 This repository contains two GitHub Actions workflows for building and pushing Docker images to GitHub Container Registry (GHCR).
-Both workflows share the majority of their steps, with the primary difference being the use of Azure secrets in `deploy-image-pco`.
+Both workflows share the majority of their steps, with the primary difference being the use of Github secrets in `deploy-image-pco`.

 ## Common Steps in Both Workflows